- 10 Years Probation

 Smith, Robertson and Washington were charged with aggravated robbery.
 Smith pled no contest in October 1995 in return for deferred adjudication and remained free.
 Robertson also pled no contest and received 10 years probation.

 Washington went to trial before a jury.
 Although three witnesses to the crime testified, only one could identify him and only by the clothing he was wearing at the time he was arrested.
 He was convicted in April 1996 and sentenced to 99 years in prison.

-Cobb and the Innocence Project filed a petition for a state writ of habeas corpus and, following a separate investigation by the Conviction Integrity Unit of that Dallas District Attorney’s Office, a hearing was held on March 2, 2012.
+IPTX filed a petition for a state writ of habeas corpus and, following a separate investigation by the Conviction Integrity Unit of the Dallas District Attorney’s Office, a hearing was held on March 2, 2012.
 The four men perpetrators testified that they never came forward because they did not want to get in trouble.

 All of them were 15 years old at the time and because the statute of limitations has expired can no longer be charged with the crime.
 All later were convicted of drug and other charges.
 One was serving a nine-year prison term.

-On April 6, 2012, at the joint urging of the lawyers for Washington, Smith and Robertson and the District Attorney’s Office, Judge Levario vacated their convictions, declared them innocent and dismissed the charges.
+On April 6, 2012, at the joint urging of the lawyers for Washington, Smith and Robertson and the District Attorney’s Office, the district judge vacated their convictions, declared them innocent and dismissed the charges.
 On May 23, the Texas Court of Criminal Appeals upheld the district judge’s ruling.

 The Generosity of Their Fellow Citizens Can Provide Them